From Italy with luxe: Maserati tempts US drivers with new sedan

 Worldwide, Maserati wants to increase annual sales from about 5,000 cars at present to 50,000 in 2015 with the help of a smaller, less expensive "entry-level" Ghibli model due out later this year and the Levante SUV in 2014.
 The redesigned Quattroporte begins arriving at European dealers next month and in the United States in June.

-"Even if you take it as a given that the new car is a valid competitor for BMW and Audi, it's not clear how Maserati plans to step up from 5,000 cars it sells now to the 50,000 they are targeting in 2015," said UBS analyst Philippe Houchois.
+"Even if you take it as a given that the new car is a valid competitor for BMW (BMWG.DE) and Audi (VOWG_p.DE), it's not clear how Maserati plans to step up from 5,000 cars it sells now to the 50,000 they are targeting in 2015," said UBS analyst Philippe Houchois.
 "What's missing is an indication of their marketing and distribution strategy."

 Fiat says it will increase Maserati dealerships worldwide to 425 by 2015 from 250 at the end of 2012.